 Due to the strictness of the labor market test, issuance of a ‘regular’ GVVA permit is rare.
 It is almost impossible to prove that no suitable staff is available on the Dutch or European market.
 The application will be rejected in most cases.

-If you wonder whether this scenario could apply to you, we recommend to contact our lawyers for advice about your options.
+If you wonder whether this scenario could apply to you, we recommend contacting our lawyers for advice about your options.

 Depending on the job description and circumstances, the following programs could be more suitable: